 In order to avoid disappointment with your assembly, it's critical to keep the hot-side as cool as possible in order to take advantage of the DT the module provides.

-The most common mistake, made by the TE novice, is selecting a hot-side heat-sink based on a module/s Qmax.
-A thermoelectric module is a sort of resistive dead-end so both Qmax plus input power (volts x amps) must be added together to determine the total heat that must be managed.
+The most common mistake, made by the TE novice, is selecting a hot-side heat-sink based solely on a module/s Qmax.
+A thermoelectric module is a sort of resistive dead-end so both Qmax plus input power (volts x amps) must be added together to determine the total watts that must be effectively managed by the heat-sink.

 Initially, it's natural to want to use a module with a high Qmax however, the total amount of heat ejected can be significant and not appropriate for the application.
 For example, TM-127-1.4-8.5 is a powerful single-stage thermoelectric module with a Qmax of 72 watts.
 However, with full power applied, the total heat ejected would be about 200 watts consisting of 72 watts (Qmax) plus 125 watts of input power (15 volts x 8.5 amps).
 At a nominal 12V, the total is 137 watts (Qmax of 65 watts plus 72 watts (12 volts x 6 amps) of input power.